Jerry Burns, former Vikings coach known for wit, dies at 94 - WHIZ News

 The 93-year-old Grant said Burns was a “very astute football mind” who “could see things on the field immediately.”

+A Detroit native, Burns played quarterback at the University of Michigan from 1947 to 1950.
+He caught on as an assistant coach at Iowa in 1954 and took over as head coach in 1961, going 16-27-2 over five years before departing for the NFL.

-Burns had a 55-46 record, including 3-3 in the postseason, before retiring after the 1991 season.
+Burns had a 55-46 record, including 3-3 in the playoffs, before retiring after the 1991 season.
 His 1987 team came on strong at the finish before losing to Washington for the NFC championship.
-He led the Vikings to regular-season records of 11-5 and 10-6 the next two years, both ending in playoff losses to San Francisco.
+He led the Vikings to regular-season records of 11-5 and 10-6 the next two years, both ending in postseason losses to San Francisco.